anon92048/ergo-mixer-demo/README.md

 ## How To Play With The Demo

-Use "mixer.jar" from the root folder of the repo, or build it on your own with "sbt assembly" (& the maybe renaming resulting .jar file as I did).
+Use "mixer.jar" from the root folder of the repo, or build it on your own with "sbt assembly" (& maybe renaming resulting .jar file as I did).

 ErgoMix works as follows: